supershadoe/authorship_id/README.md

 ### installation

-`pyproject.toml` file lists all the dependencies for this project and `requirements-torch.txt` has been provided as a easy way to download torch with the custom index URL instead of using PyPI.
+`pyproject.toml` file lists all the dependencies for this project.

-Use `pip install .[dev]` and `pip install -r requirements-torch-cpu.txt` (or -cuda if you have GPU) in a virtualenv/conda env.
+Use `pip install -e .[dev]` and
+`pip install -e .[torch-gpu] --index-url https://download.pytorch.org/whl/cu124` if installing using pip manually in a virtualenv/conda env.

+Use `uv sync` if using [uv](https://docs.astral.sh/uv/) for simpler management of deps.

 ### citation